ramya257/ramya257/README.md

 - 👋 Hi, I’m Ramya
 - 👀 I’m interested in building scalable and fast java applications
 - 🌱 I’m currently learning AWS, Redis, Elastic Search
-- 💞️ I’m looking to collaborate on java projects
+- 💞️ I’m looking to collaborate on any exciting project related to any technology.
+Drop me an idea will convert it to product
 - 📫 How to reach me : Feel free to drop me an email at educate1996@gmail.com